flydreamers/shipwire-api/README.md

 ```php
 $response = $stock->getStockBySKUs(['CAPTRACKERBLUE', 'CAPTRACKERRED', 'ETCETERA']);
 ```
 Extra parameters can be used.
-See \flydreamers\shipwire\Stock for more information.
+See \mataluis2k\shipwire\Stock for more information.

 ### Rates